dioptra-io/caracal/README.md

 docker run dioptraio/caracal --help
 ```

-If you're using macOS (Intel or ARM), we recommend to [build the native executable](#building-from-source) as Docker for Mac
+If you're using macOS, we recommend to [build the native executable](#building-from-source) as Docker for Mac
 seems to rewrite the IP header fields where encode probe information.

 ## Features